Go to content

 • Provide a great user experience on both small and large screens

-Learning through meetings and listening sessions
+Learning about issues through meetings and listening sessions

 Speeding up decision-making using wireframes

 One wireframe says more than a thousand meeting minutes.
-It’s a catalyst for decision-making.
+It’s a catalyst for decision-making!

 Photograph of a lot of paper wireframes on a table.